yaseenaiman/COVID19_detector/README.md

 The accuracy achieved in this model is 80%, we are aiming to achieve about 90% as we are working on that.

-The content of this folder is constatly changing cuz we are improving the model and adding more data.
+The content of this folder is constatly changing cuz we are improving the model.

 I have uploaded the whole folder in my drive to be used and improved immediately.

 This folder contains:

-1- images: Training, validation and test pics are mixed.
-You might consider the Traning and Vlidation only cuz you can find a CSV file here in this folder containing the identifiers, so you can address them easily.
-Even though the test pics are mixed with others you can just negelect them for now.
+1- images: Training and validation pics.
+I could not uplaod the pics cuz of the file size, you just need to use the link below to download the images and upload them directly to the images folder, you might need to make all of them in png extension

-If you want to organize it yourself, you might consider this link which contains all the dataset https://paperswithcode.com/paper/covid-ct-dataset-a-ct-scan-dataset-about#code
+https://paperswithcode.com/paper/covid-ct-dataset-a-ct-scan-dataset-about#code

-2- The COVID-19 dataset identifers and labels in this file covid_data.csv in the data folder
+2- The COVID-19 dataset identifers and labels in this file covid_data.csv in the data folder, so do not change the images names, use them directly.

 3- logs and models you will understand them when you run the code